 Dredging and disposal actions resulted in short-term and localized impacts and would not be expected to degrade the long-term water quality within the project area.
 These patterns should return to their previous condition following completion of dredging.
-Temporary changes to dissolved oxygen (DO), nutrients, turbidity, and contaminant levels may occur due to sediment disturbance and mixing during dredging.
-Temporary DO decreases may also happen from aerobic decomposition from short-term increases in organic matter suspended within the water column.
+Temporary changes to dissolved oxygen (DO), nutrients, turbidity, and contaminant levels occurred due to sediment disturbance and mixing during dredging.
+Temporary DO decreases also happened from aerobic decomposition from short-term increases in organic matter suspended within the water column.